Will Illinois cover the spread vs. Marquette? Betting Trends, Record ATS

 Additional Illinois Insights & Trends

-- Last year, the 74.3 points per game the Fighting Illini averaged were only four more points than the Golden Eagles gave up (70.3).
+- Last year, the Fighting Illini recorded just four more points per game (74.3) than the Golden Eagles gave up (70.3).

-- Illinois went 13-4 against the spread and 15-4 overall last season when scoring more than 70.3 points.
+- Illinois had a 13-4 record against the spread and a 15-4 record overall last season when putting up more than 70.3 points.

 Bet on this or any college basketball matchup at BetMGM